Seafood at Loch Leven

 Scone Palace was the crowning place of Scottish Kings and is now the cherished family home of the Earl of Mansfield.
 In the extensive grounds of Scone Palace there is a replica of the Stone of Destiny and the chapel on Moot Hill where the coronations took place.

 Into the Kingdom of Fife to spend a few hours touring the sights of St. Andrews.
-St. Andrews Cathedral ruins, the stunning St. Salvator's Chapel, the chapel is a rare and beautiful example of Late Gothic architecture,St. Andrews University, the educational location of the William and Kate, The Tower of Holy Trinity, a Category ‘A’ listed building, and the most historic church in St Andrews and last but certainly not least, The Old Course and The Swilken Bridge before making the journey along the scenic coastal route through the beautiful fishing villages of the East Neuk of Fife and over the Forth Road Bridge to the south of the city for your final destination of Dalhousie Castle a magnificent 13th century fortress set within acres of wooded parkland on the picturesque banks of the River Esk.
+St. Andrews Cathedral ruins, the stunning St. Salvator's Chapel, the chapel is a rare and beautiful example of Late Gothic architecture,St. Andrews University, the educational location of the future King and Queen, William and Kate, The Tower of Holy Trinity, a Category ‘A’ listed building, and the most historic church in St Andrews and last but certainly not least, The Old Course and The Swilken Bridge before making the journey along the scenic coastal route through the beautiful fishing villages of the East Neuk of Fife and over the Forth Road Bridge to the south of the city for your final destination of Dalhousie Castle a magnificent 13th century fortress set within acres of wooded parkland on the picturesque banks of the River Esk.

 If you do not find the accommodations mentioned suitable then please do enquire about alternative choices.

 This itinerary is only a guide as other historical sites can be incorporated into a tailored sightseeing tour of your own making.
 The Tour price does not include your entrance fees unless stated, lunches, dinners or the drivers gratuity.